fbpx

 If you’ve been issued a parking charge notice, this means that you’ve parked on private land and have broken one of the rules laid out by the landowner or private parking operator working on their behalf.
 However, a parking charge notice is not enforceable, and should be considered as an invoice for the time being.

-A private parking ticket only becomes enforceable if the private parking operator asks a judge for a court order, which then legally forces you to pay.
 We’ve written a guide on what could happen if you ignore a parking charge notice, as well as information on how to appeal against a parking charge notice!

 Do Parking Fines Ever Expire in the UK?